shivammathur/setup-php/README.md

 #### `php-version`

-To use outputs, give the `setup-php` step an `id`, you can use the same to get the outputs in a later step.
+On GitHub Actions you can assign the `setup-php` step an `id`, you can use the same to get the outputs in a later step.

 - Provides the PHP version in semver format.